mutisyag/ozone/doc/forms_others.md

 ### 5.2 Parties to complete these forms

 Parties listed in Decision XXVIII/2 (Algeria, Bahrain, Benin, Burkina Faso, Central African Republic, Chad, Côte d'Ivoire, Djibouti, Egypt, Eritrea, Gambia, Ghana, Guinea, Guinea-Bissau, Iran (Islamic Republic of), Iraq, Jordan, Kuwait, Libya, Mali, Mauritania, Niger, Nigeria, Oman, Pakistan, Qatar, Saudi Arabia, Senegal, Sudan, Syrian Arab Republic, Togo, Tunisia, Turkmenistan, United Arab Emirates).

 ### 5.3 Frequency of reporting

-Reported the year following an exemption
+Reported yearly, as long as exemptions are in place.

 ### 5.4 Structure

+Parties need to report the exemption-related data (for the below exemption subsectors) separately.

+Proposed format:
+* Country - multiple choice field; mandatory; references a Countries table
+* Period for consumption - mutiple choice field; mandatory; references a Periods table
+* Susbsector - mutiple choice field; mandatory; one of the exemption subsectors below
+* Substance - multiple choice field; mandatory; references a Substances table
+* Consumption Amount - numerical; metric tonnes; mandatory
+* Remark - free-form text field; not mandatory

 Exemption subsectors:
 (a) Multi-split air conditioners (commercial and residential) (b) Split ducted air conditioners (commercial and residential) (c) Ducted commercial packaged (self-contained) air-conditioners

+*N.B.*: Any transfer of consumption allowances for this high-ambient-temperature exemption will be reported to the Secretariat under Article 7 of the Protocol by each of the parties concerned.

 ### 5.5 Processing by the secretariat

+TBD